thencc/algonautjs/README.md

 ```

-enable only the mnemonic wallet for authentication (**note**: not super secure but can be useful for local development):
+enable only the mnemonic wallet for authentication
+> **note**: not super secure but can be useful for local development:
 ```ts
 const algonaut = new Algonaut({
   anyWalletConfig: {